IExpress: Overview

 IExpress (IEXPRESS.EXE) can be used for distributing self-contained installation packages (INF-based setup executables) to multiple local or remote Windows computers.
 It creates a self-extracting executable (.EXE) or a compressed Cabinet (.CAB) file using either the provided front end interface (IExpress Wizard), or a custom Self Extraction Directive (SED) file.

 SED files can be modified with any plain text/ASCII editor, like Notepad.
 All self-extracting files created by IExpress use CAB compression algorithms, are compressed using the Cabinet Maker (MAKECAB.EXE) tool, and are extracted using the WExtract (WEXTRACT.EXE) tool.

 IEXPRESS.EXE is located in the SYSTEM32 folder of both 32 and 64-bit installations of Windows.
 The front end interface (IExpress Wizard) can be started by manually navigating to the respective directory and opening the executable (IExpress.exe), or by typing IExpress into the Run window of the Start Menu.
-It can also be used from the command line (Windows Command Prompt or batch file) to create custom installation packages, eventually unattended (i.e., automated operation):
+It can also be used from a Windows command processor shell or batch file to create custom installation packages, eventually unattended (i.e., automated operation):